Uncovering the Effects of Array Mutual Coupling in 21-cm Experiments with the SKA-Low Radio Telescope: Numerical Results

 Fig.~\ref{fig:AEP_approx} shows slices of the delay power spectrum for $b = [59,~198,~882]$~m, comparing the power spectrum using the exact AP, the AEP approximation, and the residual after attempting foreground removal in the visibilities.
-The AEP approximation is accurate within the intrinsic foreground region (up to $150$ ns) with residuals on the order of $1\%$ to $0.1\%$, but it begins to break down at longer delays.
+The AEP approximation is accurate within the intrinsic foreground region (up to $150$ ns) with residuals on the order of $1\%$ to $0.1\%$.
 The AEP approximation is off by $7$ orders of magnitude, preventing the residuals from reaching the level of our fiducial 21-cm signal.
 As shown in Fig.~\ref{fig:noise}, the residuals from the AEP approximation are $1$ order of magnitude higher than those obtained by using station beams only accurate to $2$ digits (assuming uncorrelated noise errors).
+Note that the tail of the estimated power spectrum decays faster than the true delay spectrum.
+This observation is consistent with the lower tail of the BIR associated with the AEP in Fig. \ref{fig:stationbeambir}.